 Great Basin local dispatch centers will notify GBCC of the commitment of national resources within their local unit.
-Notification will be performed over the phone or by electronic mail within 15 minutes of commitment.
+Notifications will be made over the phone or by electronic mail within 15 minutes of commitment.
 Notifications are required when:

-- National resources are committed internally to an incident or are no longer available for dispatch. - National resources are available again (resources on duty and available for dispatch). - National resource dispatch location has changed. - In the event 50% of the smokejumpers at home bases are dispatched or committed.
+• National resources are committed internally to an incident or are no longer available for dispatch.

+- National resources are available again (resources on duty and available for dispatch). - Incident or project work may dictate a temporary change of dispatch center for the national resource. - In the event that 50% of the smokejumpers at home bases are dispatched or committed.